Contemporary-Physicslab/TN2985/chapters/Experiment 1/Determining g.md

 :name: fig:exp:g
 :width: 70%

-The setup of both experiments
+The same setup can be used for both experiments
 ```

 ## Experimental goal
 In this experiment you will determine the gravitational acceleration on earth, $g$.
 Find the fourth significant figure and determine $g$ within 0.1\% accuracy of the value established by scientists.
 The determined values should be compared to the literature value.

 ## Learning goal
-The physics involved is pretty easy, but devising a proper method, analysing the data, calculating the uncertainties, presenting you data in a convincing matter, writing a proper paper, probably is not.
+The physics involved is pretty easy, but devising a proper method, analyzing the data, calculating the uncertainties, presenting you data in a convincing matter, writing a proper paper, probably is not.
 With this experiment you will learn how to:
 1. Devise a proper method.
 2. Process, analyse and present your data.
 3. Write a concise, scientific paper on your findings.